abhinav937/who-is-using-the-server/DEPLOYMENT.md

 ### Logoff Detection

-- API tracks last heartbeat time for each user
+- API tracks last heartbeat time for each user in Vercel KV
 - If no heartbeat for 90 seconds, user is considered logged off
 - Teams notification is sent automatically by the Vercel API